hritikgupta01/inewron-intern/iNeuron-Internship-Project-master/README.md

 ```
 This will start the run the server.py which will also trigger code for server_app.py because of the use of asynchronous execution (threading) and will connect our ML model to Anvil application UI and will keep the server running till the web page rendered by flask application gets closed but to keep the server running forever, we used the heroku cloud to run our server continuously.
 ## Feature Request
-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly email me (muhammad.ojagzada.std@bhos.edu.az) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly email me (hritikgupta329@gmail.com) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue here.
 Please include sample queries and their corresponding results.
 ## Used Technologies